 When you send a print job to the Print Server, the job goes first to a destination before going to an I/O port.
 A destination is the logical place on the Print Server where print jobs are sent.
 Each destination has an I/O port and a model associated with it (see below).
-The I/O port can be the parallel port called prn or the serial port called com.
+The I/O port is the parallel port called prn.
 The purpose of destinations is to allow you to configure a number of different print setups on the Print Server.